What is mastalgia?

-Breast pain or sore breasts (medical term 'mastalgia') is a common breast symptom.
-It affects 7 out of 10 women at some point during their lives.
+Mastalgia literally means breast pain.
+It is a common breast symptom, affecting 7 out of 10 women at some point during their lives.

 There are 3 types of breast pain.